-Soil, while indeed the most abundant resource on earth, is not the most exciting topic of conversation.
+While indeed the most abundant resource on earth, the soil is not the most exciting topic of conversation.
 However, the ground beneath your feet plays a significant role in your everyday life, whether you live in an area ripe with rich agricultural earth or a seemingly barren sand-laden desert.

 Here, our online nursery examines the different types of dirt and what plants - if any - grow best in each.

 Clay is an excellent material for water retention.
 It is slow-draining and has an exceptional ability to hold nutrients.
-Because of its tiny particles - clay particles are typically less than .002mm in diameter - it warms at a slower rate than loose topsoils.
-Clay also retains heat well, making it an ideal additive to gardens growing a variety of tomatoes and peppers, peas and leafy vegetables.
-Flowers, such as heleniums, roses, and asters all thrive in clay soil.
+Because of its tiny particles - clay particles are typically less than .002mm in diameter - it warms slower than loose topsoils.
+Clay also retains heat well, making it an ideal additive to gardens growing various tomatoes and peppers, peas, and leafy vegetables.
+Flowers, such as selenium, roses, and asters, all thrive in clay soil.
 Most ponds and culverts contain some mixture of clay and other rocks and soils.

 Like clay, silty soil retains water well and is smooth to the touch.
 Silt lacks some nutrients but is fertile enough to grow milkweed and most fruits and vegetables.
 This type of soil compacts quickly and may require aeration for plants to thrive.

 Loam is the perfect soil for gardening.
 It is a textbook balance of clay, silt, and sand with traces of humus - the long-lasting remnants of decayed organic matter; Loamy soil areas collect and retain water in quantities suitable for agricultural cultivation.
 Its pH and calcium levels are ideal for sustaining carrots, potatoes, and radishes and stable enough to support vining plants like tomatoes.
 Perennials such as roses and marigolds grow well in loam.